On the Universality of Energy Extraction from Black Hole Spacetimes: Results

 The $86$~GHz images for BH models with large outflow powers show more extended and distinctly collimated jets.
-Usually, non-thermal processes such as magnetic reconnection and shocks in jets \citep{sironi2015} need to be invoked to reproduce large-scale extended jet images that are seen in astronomical observational, e.g., out to sizes $\gtrsim 500\mu$as for M87* \citep{Fromm:2022}.
-We find that we can reach such image sizes for moderate BH spins even without assuming non-thermal processes when we increase the quadrupole moment.
-Essentially, we can increase $\alpha_{22}$ to achieve a larger $\OmegaH$, which in turn drives a more efficient and powerful jet, creating an extended image in a manner akin to how an increase in the BH spin leads to more extended jet images for Kerr BHs \citep[][]{Fromm:2022}.
+Usually, non-thermal processes such as magnetic reconnection and shocks in jets \citep{sironi2015} need to be invoked to reproduce large-scale extended jet images that are seen in astronomical observational, e.g., out to sizes $\gtrsim 500~\mu$as for M87* \citep{Fromm:2022}.
+We find that when we increase the frame-dragging rate of the BH, we can reach such image sizes for moderate BH spins even without assuming non-thermal radiative processes.
+Essentially, we can increase $\alpha_{22}$ to achieve a larger $\OmegaH$, which in turn drives a more efficient and powerful jet (and changes its collimation profile, see Appendix~\ref{sec:collimation}), creating an extended image in a manner akin to how an increase in the BH spin leads to more extended jet images for Kerr BHs \citep[][]{Fromm:2022}.
 Since non-Kerr spacetimes permit $\OmegaH>1/2$, jet images can be much more extended than is possible with even an extremal Kerr BH.
 On the other hand, we can also decrease $\OmegaH$ with the $\alpha_{13}$ parameter, resulting in a weakly powered jet that appears similar to the Schwarzschild $86$~GHz jet image.
-Thus, as seen in $\eta$, the size of the $86$~GHz image is intimately linked to the BH spacetime via the BZ process.
-Consequently, observing a large-scale jet does not necessarily imply a rapidly spinning BH, as a small spin combined with a large quadrupole moment can enhance the spin and hence the amount of frame dragging, yielding a similar image to that produced by a more rapidly spinning Kerr BH.
+Thus, as seen through $\eta$, the size of the $86$~GHz image is intimately linked to the BH spacetime via the BZ process.
+Consequently, observing a large-scale jet does not necessarily imply a rapidly spinning BH, as a small spin combined with a large $\alpha_{22}$ can enhance the spin and hence the amount of frame dragging, yielding a similar image to that produced by a more rapidly spinning Kerr BH.